mctools/mcpl/usage_c.md

 ## Code examples for C or C++ code

 For inspiration, please find here a few code examples dealing with MCPL files.
+Note that units on the fields  of the  `mcpl_particle_t` struct are MeV (ekin), cm (position) and milliseconds (time).
+The particle type is given by the pdgcode field, which must follow the [PDG code standard](http://pdg.lbl.gov/2014/reviews/rpp2014-rev-monte-carlo-numbering.pdf) (2112=neutron, 22=gamma, etc.).

 ### Reading MCPL files